earthly/website/blog/_posts/2023-04-07-pants-build.md

 Unlike I think pretty much all other professionals that don't have it within their power to create their own tools – if you work in sales and you want better sales tools, you have to find a software engineer to do it for you – but we are software engineers and the tools that we use are themselves made out of software.
 So we have it in our power to fix them.
 {% include quotes/end.html %}

 Other large tech organizations solve this problem with a polyrepo setup.
-If each product, service or library lives in its own repository then builds may be faster ( though other problems can arise.)
+If each product, service, or library lives in its own repository then builds may be faster ( though other problems can arise.)
 For Google, splitting that solution was worse than the problem, and so ways to build faster were needed.

 ### Hemming Make